EdvardM/railsgirls-ruby/src/basics.md

   if sensors.cup_detected?
     actually_inject_stuff(substance, options)
   else
-    system.alert("Please do set your favorite container of hot beverages " "to appropriate position and alignment") end end
+    system.alert("Please do set your favourite container of hot beverages " "to appropriate position and alignment") end end